 Burnout is more likely when employees:

 - Never feel that what are they doing is enough

 - Feel unappreciated for their work effort

 - Expect too much of themselves

 What are the signs of burnout at work?

-Here are the most prevalent and common symptoms of burnt out at work.
+Here are the most prevalent and common symptoms of burnout at work.

 1. You are exhausted

-If getting out of bed every morning and going to work is a more demanding challenge then before, yes you have a burnout problem.
+If getting out of bed every morning and going to work is a more demanding challenge than before, yes you have a burnout problem.

 2. You can’t get excited about work anymore